 Don’t believe me?
 Try this exercise keeping your hips on the same level and feet together.
 I guarantee you won’t get the same pump as you would have if you raised your hip.

 If Meadows Rows just isn’t your thing and you’re looking to switch it up, check out my other article on Yates Rows.

 It’s a fantastic exercise to alternate your back training with.

-What if I get shoulder pain?
+What if I get shoulder pain during a back workout?

 If you’re getting shoulder pain when doing the Meadows Row, you’re probably flaring your elbows too wide or not standing perpendicular to the T bar.
 Shoulder pain is one of the most common injuries for back exercises.

 Remember: form is absolutely crucial for optimal muscle growth!